How to use stock levels in your pricing strategy

 This stock coverage can be used in your pricing strategy: in the example above you might want to discount #1 - the stock levels are relatively high, whereas the amount of sales is quite low.
 In contrary, you might think about increasing your price for #2 as this article has relatively high amounts of sales compared to the stock level.

 Depending on the characteristics of the products you sell and the stock levels and sales volumes that are typical for your company, you can decide to split your articles into separate buckets.
-Based on these buckets, you can then create relevant business rules.
-Implementing a strategy like this ensures that
+Based on these buckets, you can then create relevant branches in the Pricing Strategy.

 Take into account end of season date

 For some products, a low stock might not be a good trigger for an increase in price.
 For these products, that are usually seasonal products, you might want to decrease the price when the stock level decreases.
-By providing the end of season date in your feed to Omnia, this is something that can be taken into account.
-You can make a new field for this in the import mapping overview section.
+By providing the end of season date in your feed to Omnia - and then creating a calculated field of number of days until season end date - this is something that can be taken into account.